 Using the distances shown above you should mark this on the ground.
 Once the marking has been done, the next stage is digging out for the post.
 This can either be done by hand with a spade or you can rent a post-hole digger.

 The hole that you dig must be deep enough for the mailbox to stand rigidly.
-You also need to make sure that once fitted the mailbox needs to be sturdy while keeping in mind that it cannot exceed the USPS guidance height of 41 – 45 inches above the ground.
+It would help if you also made sure that once fitted the mailbox needs to be sturdy while keeping in mind that it cannot exceed the USPS guidance height of 41 – 45 inches above the ground.

 Inserting the mailbox post in concrete in the ground